 About Me

-fred at bbg cropped_smallerI am a psychotherapist, playwright, and visionary living in New York City.
+fred at bbg cropped_smallerI am a psychotherapist (semi-retired at present, no longer taking new clients), playwright, and visionary living in New York City.
 I am single and I am singular of purpose.
 My goal is to heal my traumatic history and evolve into fully conscious living—enlightenment.

 In my youth, I toured the world as a modern dancer with The Nikolais Dance Theatre.
 Yet for all the worldly attention that career provided, I felt empty inside.
 I questioned my value as a person apart from my professional role.
 I left theater to find myself.